binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 You may also need to:
 5. cd /opt/smbexec/progs
 6. ln -s /usr/bin/pth-winexe smbwinexe
-# in Kali 1.1. the following link was not needed as smbexeclient already existed.
+# in Kali 1.1. the following link was not needed as smbexeclient already existed
 7. ln -s /usr/bin/pth-smbclient smbexeclient

 %% Had discussion with Jonny via email about the links.